Preimplantation Genetic Testing for Aneuploidy (PGT-A)

 Pre-implantation Genetic Testing for Aneuploidy (PGT-A) gives us the ability to test embryos for chromosomal abnormalities to identify the embryos with the best chance of developing into a healthy pregnancy.

-This means that with PGT-A, we now have the potential to improve IVF success rates by identifying embryos which have the correct number of chromosomes.
+With PGT-A, we now have the potential to improve IVF success rates by identifying embryos which have the correct number of chromosomes.

 Between 40% and 75% of human embryos may contain an abnormal number of chromosomes, depending on the woman’s age.
 Most chromosomally abnormal embryos will not implant and if they start to implant are most likely to miscarry.